The Definitive Guide to SSL and WordPress

 In order to use this encryption you need to install an SSL certificate on your server.
 You can obtain a certificate from a company known as a Certificate Authority.

-After this information is verified, your SSL certificate will be signed with an SHA.
+After this information is verified, your SSL certificate will be signed with a SHA-256 (or stronger) hash.
 Then, the actual certificate will be issued and you can use it on your site.

 Keeping Your SSL Certificate Current